 Panellists in Discussion

-UiA Rector Sunniva Whittaker, Klara Øverland from Psykologforening, Nils Korsvoll from The Young Research Academy, Yannik Schneider from The Association of doctoral Organisation (SiN), and Jon Iddeng from Forskerforbundet.
+UiA Rector Sunniva Whittaker, Klara Øverland from Norsk Psykologforening, Nils Korsvoll from The Young Academy of Norway, Yannik Schneider from The Association of Dsctoral Organisationa (SiN), and Jon Iddeng from Forskerforbundet.

-Acting as host and moderator Sinziana Rasca, communication link Mareiker Brehmer, and Saga Pardede as notetaker.
+Acting as host and moderator Sinziana Rasca, communication link Mareike Brehmer, and Saga Pardede as notetaker.

-UiA was vocal towards providing priority to the PhDs and Postdocs due to living conditions and need use of laboratory.
-The university as an organisation was conflicted with several problems (e.g., ensuring health and safety for students and personnel, maintaining teaching) but, needed to wait for national signals in order to implement some an extension application procedure.
+UiA was vocal towards providing priority to the PhDs and Postdocs due to living conditions and needed use of laboratory.
+The university as an organisation was conflicted with several problems (e.g., ensuring health and safety for students and personnel, maintaining teaching), but needed to wait for national signals in order to implement an extension application procedure.
 The ministry of higher education was involved “hands-on” in this topic, and the university leadership needed to wait for decisions to be taken by them.

 The discussion concluded that tailor made actions are difficult in the current situation, and that there seems to be an issue with prioritising.
-Yannik Schneider from The Association of doctoral Organisation (SiN) main issue of PhDs is the temporary position with a deliverable thesis and more workload e.g., teaching this is a lot of pressure and time consuming.
-With pandemic this causes issues in data collection.
-He feels PhDs and Postdocs are most effective or disturbed in response to the pandemic compare to other workers.
+Yannik Schneider from The Association of doctoral Organisation (SiN) stated that the main issue for PhDs is the temporary position with a deliverable thesis and more workload e.g., teaching this is a lot of pressure and time consuming.
+With pandemic this causes difficulties in data collection.
+He feels PhDs and Postdocs are most affected or disturbed in response to the pandemic compare to other workers.

 The UiA Rector mentioned that she has not personally been much involved in “details of actions”, but that strategic contingency meetings are organised by the team in charge when it is appropriate.
 A lot of these issues have been brought to the deans and departments in every faculty at UiA and several meetings with the international employees have been organised.
 UiA has tried to do its best and it is always open for ideas and best practice, because in such a situation it is important to learn from each other.

 The questions and comments from the audience highlighted the fact that there are serious concerns from PhDs and Postdocs related to finishing late on their projects.
-Furthermore, Nils Korsvoll from The Young Research Academy also expressed similar position as Yannik Schneider from The Association of doctoral Organisation (SiN) in reference to the pandemic situation.
-That UiAdoc research has also shown a discrepancy between national and international treatments, and Nils would like to address the level of pressure “are we losing the generation of researchers when it comes to these conditions e.g., pandemic and similar condition”.
+Furthermore, Nils Korsvoll from The Young Academy of Norway also expressed a similar position as Yannik Schneider from The Association of doctoral Organisation (SiN) in reference to the pandemic situation.
+UiAdoc research has also shown a discrepancy between national and international treatments, and Nils would like to address the level of pressure asking “are we losing the generation of researchers when it comes to these conditions e.g., pandemic and similar condition?”.

 A simple question yet one that carries such gravity to us all as researchers.